esheldon/wq/README.md

 Don't forget the space between dash "-" and value.
 See the Requirements sub-section for a full list of requirements

+The command can actually be a full script.
+All you have to is put a |
+after command and then indent the lines.
+For example

+    command: |
+        source ~/.bashrc
+        cd ~/mydata
+        cat data.txt | awk '{print $3}' > list.txt

 ### specifying comands as arguments

 In addition to using job files, you can run a command by specifying -c and an